mhorpheus/test/DFIR-Hotline.md

 ### Answering Hotline Call

-The Hotline is one of the main ways our clients and non-clients alike engage us during an incident.
-In some cases this is the client or potential client's first impression of IRIS and it is important that we represent a unified professional atmosphere when conducting an initial Hotline call.
+The Hotline is one of the main ways our Clients and Non-Clients alike engage us during an incident.
+In some cases this is the Client or potential Client's first impression of IRIS and it is important that we represent a unified professional atmosphere when conducting an initial Hotline call.

 Be professional and courteous during all communications with clients in general.
 However, this cannot be stressed enough on the initial Hotline call.
 Often, the client is in a frantic state as they either just found out about a security issue they are experiencing, or they are having trouble containing an incident.
 This can be a very stressful time for the client and it is our duty to help guide them as trusted advisors when they reach out to us.